-- Understand some of the common organisational structures and processes that constitute sport governance.
+- Explain the common organisational structures and processes that constitute sport governance.

-- Understand current issues associated with sport governance.
+- Interpret current issues associated with sport governance.

-- Critically evaluate the nature and the role of governance and policy making as it relates to product and service provision in sport.
+- Evaluate the nature and the role of governance and policy making as it relates to product and service provision in sport.

 - § Indicates group/teamwork-based assessment

 - * Assessment timing is indicative of the week that the assessment is due or begins (where conducted over multiple weeks), and is based on the standard University academic calendar